TL;DR

 Frequently asked questions

 Nextdoor can be a useful starting point for hyperlocal recommendations from neighbors.
 The strength is that the recommendations come from real people on your block or in your subdivision, often with first-hand experience.
 The limitation is that neighbor-reported praise is not the same as license verification.
 A neighbor saying 'we love our handyman' does not confirm a state plumbing license, a current insurance policy, or a permit-pull track record.
-ProFix Directory cross-checks every Ohio plumbing, HVAC, electrical, hydronics, fire-protection, and water-well listing against the state OCILB or board record.
+ProFix Directory covers all 50 states plus DC and shows board-verified-active license status in 32 states, official board lookup links elsewhere, and Ohio permit data where available.
 Treat Nextdoor as a discovery channel and ProFix as a verification layer.

 Does Nextdoor verify users or contractors?